WARRIOR SERIES (Four Paintings)

 Fire Dancer

 To dance with fire is to confront our inner strength—to move boldly, yet with care—lest we drift too close to danger or cross the threshold beyond return.
-The myth of Icarus, who soared too near the sun and fell as his wings melted, and plunging into the sea, stands as a timeless warning: courage without humility can lead to ruin.
+The myth of Icarus, who soared too near the sun and fell as his wings melted, plunging into the sea, stands as a timeless warning: courage without humility can lead to ruin.

 I hope to convey that message through this painting.